Rectify11/Gadgets/README.md

 </div>

-The same Gadget Pack which is included in Rectify11.
-Supports Light and Dark Themes.
+The same Gadget Pack which was included in Rectify11 up to V4.

 ## Building
 - Install latest inno setup